-CPB seeks to increase the capacity of public media to create diverse and engaging journalism by supporting public media collaborations, such as America Amplified, a public media network producing journalism that takes a listening-first approach to reporting; the Public Media Journalists Association Editor Corps , which provides immediate editing help to public media stations that need it most; and national news organizations including PBS NewsHour, and FRONTLINE, which is developing investigative journalism projects with local news organizations through the Local Journalism Project; as well as NPR.
+CPB seeks to increase the capacity of public media to create diverse and engaging journalism by supporting public media collaborations, such as America Amplified, a public media network producing journalism that takes a listening-first approach to reporting; the Public Media Journalists Association Editor Corps , which provides immediate editing help to public media stations that need it most; and national news organizations including NPR, PBS NewsHour, and FRONTLINE, which is developing investigative journalism projects with local news organizations through the Local Journalism Project .

 In 2021, CPB commissioned a survey of 175 public media stations in all 50 states, Puerto Rico, and Guam as a first step in its strategy to increase public media coverage of state government.
 “State Government Coverage in Public Media” identifies coverage gaps that could be addressed through new models of collaboration.

-Since 2009, CPB has invested more than $42 million to help launch 41 local and regional news collaborations.
-These innovative partnerships connect 150 public media stations in 42 states and the District of Columbia.
+Since 2010, CPB has invested more than $44 million to help launch over 40 local and regional news collaborations.
+These innovative partnerships connect 150 public media stations in 43 states and the District of Columbia.

 These collaborations, which include the Gulf States Newsroom and Mountain West News Bureau, have fostered a vibrant multimedia network of high-quality local and regional journalism with national reach.

-CPB has supported public media journalism collaborations since 2009 to add editorial staff, encourage pooled coverage and other efficiencies, and support enterprise reporting.
-They have helped develop a collaborative culture to strengthen local journalism across the public media system.
+CPB has supported public media journalism collaborations since 2010 to add editorial staff, encourage pooled coverage and other efficiencies, and support enterprise reporting.

 Integrity and Leadership

-CPB funds the Editorial Integrity and Leadership Project, which provided training to public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
-CPB also provides financial support for the Code of Editorial Integrity for Local Public Media Organizations, a station-led effort to renew core principles of editorial integrity amid evolving roles and expectations, new technologies and platforms, and shifting notions of accountability and transparency.
+CPB funds the Editorial Integrity and Leadership Project , which provides training to public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
+CPB also supports the Code of Editorial Integrity for Local Public Media Organizations, a station-led effort to renew core principles of editorial integrity amid evolving roles and expectations, new technologies and platforms, and shifting notions of accountability and transparency.

-- U.S. public media organizations won 285 Regional and 38 National Edward R. Murrow Awards in 2022.
+- U.S. public media organizations won 286 Regional Edward R. Murrow Awards in 2023.

-- U.S. public media organizations won seven Peabody Awards for 2021.
+- U.S. public media organizations won eight Peabody Awards for 2022 .

-- Public media organizations won or shared seven 2022 Alfred duPont Journalism Awards.
+- Public media organizations won three 2023 Alfred duPont Journalism Awards.